Image: Irina Sokolovskaya/Shutterstock.com

 Pests & Diseases

-Grape mealybugs are a pest of most deciduous fruit crops, including pear trees, where they may feed on calyxes, softening fruit.
-In older trees, the bugs are able to overwinter their eggs in coarse bark, becoming a problem in the spring.
-If found in harvested fruit, entire lots will be rejected as a preventive measure against further infestation.
+Grape mealybugs may feed on calyxes, softening fruit.
+In older trees, the bugs overwinter their eggs in coarse bark, becoming a problem in the spring.

-Other pests of note include armyworms, cankerworms, cutworms, boxelder bugs, codling moths, leafrollers, mites, moths, lygus bugs, scale, stink bugs, and thrips.
+Pear slugs lay eggs on the underside of leaves.
+Larvae feed on foliage causing skeletonization.
+Other pests include armyworms, cankerworms, cutworms, boxelder bugs, codling moths, leafrollers, mites, moths, lygus bugs, scale, stink bugs, and thrips.

-Blue mold rot is a disease rarely found in the orchard; it occurs in storage and appears as soft, watery spots, generally due to mechanical injury, bruising, and cuts.
+Blue mold rot occurs in storage and appears as soft, watery spots, due to mechanical injury, bruising, and cuts.
 Other diseases of concern include bacterial canker, black spot, blossom blast, crown and root rot, and pear decline.